yosebyte/nodepass/docs/en/api.md

 - `alias` field is optional, empty string if not set
 - `mode` field indicates the current runtime mode of the instance
 - `restart` field controls the auto-restart behavior of the instance
+- `tags` field is optional, only included when tags are present

 ## System Information Endpoint